LazarGrbovic/Software_Deployment_WS2021/Lab2/README.md

 <hr>
 <br>

-# How The Releases Are Released <div id="id-HowTheReleasesAreReleased>
+# How The Releases Are Released <div id="id-HowTheReleasesAreReleased">

 <br>